Jump to content

 Think fresh, sour and light

 Few things are worse in the summer heat than a flavourless beer or a flat wine combined with a heavy meal.
-That is why, two of the most important things a drink should provide for this season are freshness and acidity.
+That is why two of the most important things a drink should provide for this season are freshness and acidity.
 Without freshness in the beer and some acidity in the wine, our accompanying drinks will taste flat when combined with for example, the lemon juice that we drizzle over our seafood or the sour cream and cucumber salad that is served with grilled fish.
-In additon, meals can also feel heavy and fat if we are eating a fatty fish like mackerel or eating potatoes with melted butter for example.
+In addition, meals can also feel heavy if we are eating a fatty fish like mackerel or eating potatoes with melted butter for example.
 In these cases, the freshness of the drink will help to lighten the meal.
+This freshness is predominantly found in light beers, white wines, sparkling wines and rosé.
+The light colours of these wines match nicely with the colourful meals that are usually served.
+You will find some good tips below, regardless of whether you choose beer or wine.

 In summertime in Norway, seafood is usually served in form of a shellfish platter, crabs, crayfish and shrimps on bread.
 These are cold and relatively light meals that are matched perfectly with a drink that shares the same attributes.